eduardz1/Bachelor-Thesis/chapters/raspberries-responsabilities-and-physical-setup.typ

     - #link(<light-level>)[Light Level]
     - #link(<ndvi>)[NDVI]

-    For the temperature and moisture, we used a `DHT22` sensor, which is very common and results in very good software support.
+    For the temperature and moisture, we used a `DHT22` sensor, which is very common and that reflects in very good software support.

     === DHT22 <dht22>